Frequently Asked Questions

 When did offshore exploration start in Cyprus?

 Modern offshore exploration in Cyprus began with the first licensing round in 2007.
 Block 12 was licensed to Noble Energy in 2008, leading to the first major discovery (Aphrodite) in December 2011.
-Four licensing rounds have been conducted: 2007, 2012, 2016, and 2019.
+Cyprus has held three competitive licensing rounds — 2007, 2012 and 2016 — and awarded two further blocks by direct application (Block 7 in 2019 and Block 5 in 2021).
+The government has signalled a new round could follow within a couple of years.

 What are the total gas reserves in Cyprus EEZ?